vam-sin/vam-sin.github.io/content/project/example/index.md

 ---
-title: Example Project
+title: Inter-Residue Distance Prediction
-summary: An example of using the in-built project page.
+summary: Designed multiple deep learning models to predict the pair-wise distances for all the residues in a protein
 tags:
 - DL
 - CB